 Please provide as much information as possible on the online application.
 Once your application is submitted, we will make changes only to your personal information (such as your mailing address, email address, or telephone number).
 We will not accept amended personal statements, résumés, or fellowship applications after your application has been submitted online.
-If any of your personal information changes after you submit your application, send us an email (email@example.com) as soon as possible to inform us of the change(s).
+If any of your personal information changes after you submit your application, email firstname.lastname@example.org as soon as possible to inform us of the change(s).

 With the exception of applications from Fulbright or other scholarship organizations, we do not accept applications submitted by third-party educational advisors or consultants.
 Such applications do not in any way enhance your chances for admission to Graduate Legal Studies at Columbia Law School.
 In fact, unless they are submitted through Fulbright or another scholarship organization, they may hinder your chances or render your application incomplete, as we have no way of verifying that the application is indeed your work.

 Before completing the application, you may find it helpful to review the Frequently Asked Questions section of our website, as many common questions about our application process and the online application are contained therein.

 Applications for admission to our 2017-2018 LL.M. program and all supporting documents must be submitted through LSAC.
 We will no longer accept supporting documents by mail or email.
 Regretfully, any application items submitted directly to the Graduate Legal Studies office will be discarded.

 For additional information on applying through LSAC and other services LSAC offers, please visit the LSAC website.
 Columbia's online application through LSAC will be available in mid-September.
 Until then, applicants are encouraged to begin gathering (and submitting) their supporting documents for their LSAC Credential Assembly Service (CAS) Report.